 The 1976 Soweto Uprising—a bloody protest led by black South African high-school students against the white-supremacist government—is another example of the problems endemic to one-langauge policies.
 Students from area schools flooded the streets of Soweto Township to protest the imposition of the Afrikaans language in schools, only to be brutally dispersed by police.
 The uprising is widely viewed as the beginning of the end of apartheid in South Africa, although the policy wouldn’t be fully demolished until 1994.
 But it also stands as substantial proof of the divisiveness and ineffectiveness of forced monolingualism policies.
-Clearly, already disadvantaged groups aren’t likely to develop any Good, old-fashioned, anti-immigrant nativism is alive and well. further affinity for a state that dictates how they communicate.
+Clearly, already disadvantaged groups aren’t likely to develop any further affinity for a state that dictates how they communicate.

 From a communication perspective, these types of one-language policies aren’t even necessary in the United States.
 Immigrant groups tend to linguistically assimilate within a single generation, as was the case with Germans, Italians, Poles, and Greeks in the early 20th century.
 The same can be said for Hispanic Americans: a 2007 Pew study found that English fluency jumps 65% between first and second generations.